chjj/bthreads/README.md

 The current backend is exposed as `threads.backend`.
 Note that the current backend can be set with the `BTHREADS_BACKEND` environment variable.

+### Multiple Entry Points

+`require('bthreads')` will automatically pick the backend depending on what is available, but in some cases that may not be what you want.
+Because of this, there are also more explicit entry points:

+- `require('bthreads/process')` - Always the `child_process` backend,
+  regardless of node version.
+- `require('bthreads/threads')` - Always the `worker_threads` backend,
+  regardless of node version.
+- `require('bthreads/stable')` - Currently the `child_process` backend.
+Will be
+  updated to point the the `worker_threads` backend once it's considered stable (depends on node version, of course).

 ## Caveats

 Some caveats for the `child_process` backend: